sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 In our model, the application can either periodically check the event queue for new events, or it can wait until an event is placed in the queue.
 And then it can choose whether or not to use said event

-> For example, in a text input for a program, the application could look at the event queue and choose to ignore all non keyboard events
+This is called `polling` or `querying` the event queue respectively

 ---